British Stag Beetle Field Study Course (A)

 Learning Outcomes

-By the end of this course, students will:
+By the end of the course, students will:

-• Record high-quality ecological data
+• Record valuable ecological observations accurately

-• Engage the public confidently and responsibly
+• Engage the public confidently about insect conservation

 Why This Course Is Unique